Emulator Issues #8223

 Creating a default exception handler that saves the required information to the exception frame is fairly easy to do.

-Updated by mimimi over 9 years ago
+Updated by mimimi almost 10 years ago

 So, the exception handlers are only half of the issue?